PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 To get your own utilities to work like the standard Linux commands, you need to do the following:

-+ create a directory to store them
+1. create a directory to store them
-+ give each utility execute permissions
+2. update your PATH environment variable so that the utilities are found
-+ update your PATH environment variable so that the utilities are found
+3. give each utility execute permissions

 ### Create a my-utilities directory

 ```